rn1hd/rn1hd/README.md

 [Back to Top (Basic Questions)](https://github.com/rn1hd#basic-questions)

-- I am currently a **Creative Designer** taking charge of promotional signboards to increase customer awareness.
+- I am currently a **Creative Designer** taking charge of photo editing and promotional signboards to increase customer awareness.
 Before that, I worked in **IntegrityNet Solutions & Services** with exposure to web development, automation testing, and design thinking for our business clients.
 While I am working in progress, I would love to take the chance to become a part of a growing team in **XYZ Company**.

 #### **Walk me through your resume.**